stefan-mueller/ger-man-2017/README.md

 ```r
 textplot_xray(kwic(corpus_ger_man_2017, "Gerechtigkeit"))
 ```
-Interestingly, the CDU/CSU hardly mentions "Gerechtigkeit" only once while the word is missing entirely in the FDP manifesto.
-The Greens devote a large section of their manifesto to justice, in the manifesto by the Left party (DIE LINNKE) the word is spread throughout the entire manifesto.
-The token index of all manifestos (x-axis) are rescaled from 0 to 1.

 ![The dispersion of the word "Gerechtigkeit" (justice, fairness) across the manifestos.
 ](https://github.com/stefan-mueller/ger-man-2017/blob/master/output/plot_xray.png)

+Interestingly, the CDU/CSU hardly mentions "Gerechtigkeit" only once while the word is missing entirely in the FDP manifesto.
+The Greens devote a large section of their manifesto to justice, in the manifestos by the Left party (DIE LINNKE) and the SPD the word is spread throughout the entire manifesto.
+The token index for all manifestos (x-axis) is rescaled and standardised from 0 to 1.

 Plot the 15 most frequent words per manifesto (after removing stopwords).